January 12, 2010

 Pretty much everyone nowadays rejects fascism, but nobody seems to know quite what it is.
 The words "fascist" and "fascism" are frequently flung about, but they seem to be applied to all sorts of different and unrelated people and things.
 The dictionaries and Wikipedia are no help because they all assume that the word refers to a political phenomenon that arose in Europe in the 20th Century.
 That is indeed when the word "fascism" was coined (in the form of "fascismo," an Italian word for the ideology of Benito Mussolini's political party).
 Here's an excellent contemporary example: "The definition of “fascism” has some academic variance, but is essentially collusion among corporatocracy, authoritarian government, and controlled media and education.
 This “leadership” is only possible with a nationalistic public accepting policies of war, empire, and limited civil and political rights."
 (1) However, it is rather easy to demonstrate that fascism, in terms of usage (what people mean when they employ the term) dates back to the dawn of history.
 In order to do that we have to look at what goes into the process of properly defining a word.
 There are two things that need to be taken into consideration; the historical, linguistic roots (the etymology of the word) and contemporary usage.
 The Oxford English Dictionary is usually helpful with the former but not in this case, as it too (following the OED rule that looks at the first instance in print) refers only to the recent manifestations in Italy and Germany.
 In order to determine usage we need to pay close attention to how and when people nowadays commonly employ the terms "fascist" and "fascism."

 The word "fascism" has as its root the Latin term "fascis."
 Here Wikipedia is helpful: "[Fasces:] from the Latin word fascis, meaning "bundle," symbolize summary power and jurisdiction...The traditional Roman fasces consisted of a bundle of white birch rods, tied together with a red leather ribbon into a cylinder, and often including a bronze axe (or sometimes two) amongst the rods, with the blade(s) on the side, projecting from the bundle.
 It was used as a symbol of the Roman Republic in many circumstances, including being carried in processions, much the way a flag might be carried today...Believed to date from Etruscan times, the symbolism of the fasces at one level suggested strength through unity.
 The bundle of rods bound together symbolizes the strength which a single rod lacks.
 The axe symbolized the state's power and authority."
-Another word with the same root is "fascia," which Wikipedia defines as follows: "(from latin: a band) is the soft tissue component of the connective tissue system that permeates the human body...It is responsible for maintaining structural integrity..."
+Another word with the same root is "fascia," which Wikipedia defines as follows: "(from Latin: a band) is the soft tissue component of the connective tissue system that permeates the human body...It is responsible for maintaining structural integrity..."
 Again there is a sense of the binding factor, suggestive of the social glue or cultural bond that defines and holds a community together and gives it strength and endurance.

 The Etruscan origin is probably correct and some have theorized that the original symbol depicted a bound sheaf of wheat.
 Whether factual or not, this hypothesis is very suggestive and goes to the heart of the matter.
 The bound sheaf of wheat, or bundle of sticks tied together, are clearly symbolic of the basic family, clan or tribal group that lives and works the land together cooperatively.
 That is what most of the names of indigenous tribes or peoples all over the world mean in their own language, "us," "the people," bound together by blood, language and place.

 In its primary and positive sense the fasces symbolizes how we are bound to the earth and how, by working harmoniously with it, we sustain ourselves.
 It evokes primal feelings of oneness with nature and with one another and is suggestive of nurturing and fertility.
-It invokes the feminine, or mother principle, and it is no wonder that the early agricultural communities worshipped an earth goddess.
-Its not so benign meaning emerges with the addition of the axe blades, symbolizing the masculine principles of power, authority and the monopoly of force wielded by those who sit atop the heirarchy that naturally develops in human groups.
-In that sense, the original holders of the fasces were the mother and father of the primitve family and through the evolution of culture has become invested at the highest level in the leaders of nation-states and those who represent them.
+It invokes the feminine, or mother principle, and it is no wonder that the early agricultural communities worshiped an earth goddess.
+Its not so benign meaning emerges with the addition of the axe blades, symbolizing the masculine principles of power, authority and the monopoly of force wielded by those who sit atop the hierarchy that naturally develops in human groups.
+In that sense, the original holders of the fasces were the mother and father of the primitive family and through the evolution of culture has become invested at the highest level in the leaders of nation-states and those who represent them.

 In the simplest and most basic sense we are talking about group ego.
 The term "ego" is generally understood as the sense of self, all of the disparate physical, emotional, spiritual and intellectual elements that we think of as an "I," an ongoing, solid and independent actor.
 All wisdom traditions point out the danger of solidifying this concept.
 They teach us that we are inextricably connected, existing only in relation to one another and to everything else.
 Whether perceived as pacific and cooperative or aggressive and warlike, all group identities court the same danger, the reification of the concept of "Us."
 Fascism is neither masculine nor feminine, neither rightist or leftist, but a combination of both.
 Nor does it have anything to do with a particular political or economic setup.
 Let's take a look at what the Italian fascisti, the ones who coined the term, had in mind.
 The following is in Wikipedia's translation of the Fascist Manifesto: